filamentphp/filament/packages/panels/docs/14-upgrade-guide.md

 #### Logo customization

 In v2, you can customize the logo of the admin panel using a `/resources/views/vendor/filament/components/brand.blade.php` file.
 In v3, this has been moved to `/resources/views/vendor/filament-panels/components/logo.blade.php`.
-Additional a `brandLogo` API has been added.
+Additionally a `brandLogo` API has been added.
 You can set the logo by adding `brandLogo()` to your panel configuration.

 ```php
 use Filament\Panel;